zanth0/vasemaker/README.md

 ## Features
 - Fully browser-native 3D modeling and preview
-- Built with vanilla JavaScript and WebGL
-- No installation or plugins needed
 - Real-time parameter customization
 - Direct STL export from browser
 - Optimized for 3D printing with spiral vase mode